gmcmillan100/docs/jekyll.md

 	[2017-01-20 11:51:17] ERROR `/favicon.ico' not found.
 	```

-# Filtering and Linking Using the Liquid Contains Property
+# Liquid Contains Property

+Pages can be filtered and published based on their matched categories.

 In `_config.yml`, add the index of categories: